Set Worthy Goals

 2. Mastery - Taking existing skills to new levels

-Achievement isn’t necessarily about the milestone you reach as the goal, but what it unlocks: new and greater challenges for your life.
+Achievement isn’t the milestone you reach, but what it unlocks: new and greater challenges for your life.

-Growth goals grow the potential frontier of things you can do with your life and open up new opportunities.
+Growth goals expand the potential frontier of things you can do with your life and open up new opportunities.

 Identity